 Few European countries have as many experiences for food lovers as in Portugal.
 If you stay in big cities, you have the chance to sample recipes from some of the most renowned chefs in the world.
 If you decide to head inland, you can experience immersion in unique culinary traditions, in addition to having an endless number of vineyards and wineries to discover.

-If you want to spend a few days on the coast, you will have the chance to taste a huge variety of fish and seafood preparations.
+If you want to spend a few days on the coast, you will have the chance to taste a variety of fish and seafood preparations.
 When in doubt, choose to try them all.
-Next, discover Portuguese food and travel experiences that will enchant you over for their authenticity (and taste).
+Next, discover food and wine experiences in Portugal that will enchant you over for their authenticity (and taste).

 Eating at traditional taverns

 To experience the Portuguese gastronomic scene like a local, be sure to visit the ‘tascas’ or ‘tasquinhas’.
 They are small restaurants that serve typical food, usually in an abundant amount and at a fair price.
 Although some have already gained a touch of modernity, the vast majority preserve the original decor and the friendly and intimate service.

 Expect to find traditional portuguese dishes and quality wine, almost always paying little for it.
 Don’t be put off by appearances: when in doubt, always ask a local resident or hotel staff for the best addresses in town.

 Tasting codfish made in a thousand ways

 The great classic of Portuguese gastronomy is also one of its most versatile ingredients.
 Legend has it that in Portugal there are more than a thousand ways to prepare cod.
 If you want to immerse yourself in the country’s cuisine, you cannot fail to try at least some of the versions.

-You can try it cooked, on the grill, in slices, shredded, accompanied by potatoes, vegetables, eggs, olives… Some of the most popular recipes are Bacalhau à lagareiro, Bacalhau à Brás, à Gomes de Sá and Bacalhau com natas (Codfish with cream).
+You can try it cooked, on the grill, in slices, shredded, accompanied by potatoes, vegetables, eggs, olives… Some of the most popular recipes are Bacalhau à lagareiro, Bacalhau à Brás, Bacalhau à Gomes de Sá and Bacalhau com natas (Codfish with cream).

 Explore amazing wineries and sleep in a barrel